AkileshNS/MeetBot/README.md

 # MeetBot
-Rudimentary meetbot that works for my college specifically.
+Rudimentary meetbot that joins meetings based on day/time.